BawdyAnarchist/quBSD/Future_Development.md

 USBVM
 	- Create a proper unprivileged user with devd.conf and automounts
 	- Auto remove password from unprivleged usbvm user
-	- usbjail - Make a dedicated dispjail for usb handling, with some embedded scripts for copying (usbvm too)

 ### UPGRADES